hectormc-main/Fritter/ROUTES.md

 **Throws**

 - Alias is not signed in
-- Freet does not exist
+- Content does not exist
 - EmojiId does not exist

-### 'DELETE /api/reactions' - un-react to the freet
+### 'DELETE /api/reactions' - un-react to the content

 **Returns**